Please enter your name, email and zip code below to sign up!

 Every day we're providing meals to children in Head Start, families in shelters, people living on the streets, and those unsure of where their next meal will come from.

 The Salvation Army's food pantry provides shelf-stable pantry items, bread, cereal, meat and other household necessities.
-The pantry is open Thursday, 9 a.m. - Noon.
+The pantry is open every Tuesday from 10 a.m. to noon.

 Homelessness Prevention & Emergency Assistance Programs